johnjones4/InBrief/Readme.md

 3. Copy `config.sample.json` to `config.json` within the `server` folder.
 The `config.json` file is organized as a map of widget class names to configuration parameters.
 4. Update the properties in `config.json` to meet your configuration needs.
 If you do not want to use a particular widget, delete that section of `config.json`.
 5. Start the server by running `node index.js` within the `server` folder.
 Express will begin listening at port 8080.
 (Set the `PORT` environment variable to listen on another port.)

+## Deploying With Docker

+You can deploy this via Docker by running `docker build ./`.
+There is also a Makefile included that builds and deploys InBrief to a Microsoft Azure Container Instance.